vmzakharov/dataframe-ec/docs/POOLING.md

 ![](data_frame_no_pooling.png)

 With pooling, there are 4 instances of strings and 3 instances of dates.
+By Grabthar's Hammer... what a savings.

 ![](data_frame_with_pooling.png)